Climate change's impact on SWFL insects

-The pace of global heating is forcing inset populations to move and adapt while some aggressive species are thriving.
+The pace of global heating is forcing insect populations to move and adapt while some aggressive species are thriving.

 WINK News spoke with Dr. Joyce Fassbender, an entomologist at Florida Gulf Coast University, about what’s happening with the insects.